Organ Donation

 Yes, you can un-pledge by making a call to the NOTTO office or write or visit NOTTO website www.notto.gov.in and avail of the un-pledge option by logging into your account.
 Also, let your family members know that you have changed your mind regarding organ donation pledge.

-Are donors screened to identify if they have a transmissible disease?
+Are donors screened for transmissible disease?

 Get An Expert Consultation